claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 by a current or former intimate partner.
 By "partner" we mean anyone with a close relationship with the victim that can exercise abuse in a romantic or sexual relationship, as well as child or elder abuse, or abuse by any member of a household.
 It is understood in these cases that there is an unequal power relationship that allows the attacker to cause harm.
 Technology plays a role in IPV by the means of pervasive surveillance and coercive access. {{Dragiewicz2018}} calls this
-"digital coercive control" whereby technology becomes a mechanism of control-- through access to devices or accounts-- or to conduct surveillance or subject the victim to harassment.
+"digital coercive control" whereby technology becomes a mechanism of control-- through access to devices or accounts-- or to conduct surveillance or subject the target to harassment.

 There are many ways in which digital and networked technology can facilitate an attacker perpetrating IPV.
 Here we informally list their main groups: